TrellixVulnTeam/swahilipython_SCMU/Doc/library/multiprocessing.rst

    :mod:`multiprocessing` uses the usual :exc:`queue.Empty` and
    :exc:`queue.Full` exceptions to signal a timeout.
-They are not available in the :mod:`multiprocessing` namespace so you need to import them from :mod:`queue`.
+They are not available in the :mod:`multiprocessing` namespace so you need to agiza them kutoka :mod:`queue`.

 .. note::